Constructing Approximately Diagonal Quantum Gates: Using Recursive Equations to Solve Basic Sequences

 And this confirms our formula by induction. \end{proof} \begin{remark} In abuse of notation, introduce variables $\lambda_{00}=\lambda_{01}=1$, and so we can write the formulas as

-Applying the shifting operation doesn't really make sense here since $\lambda_{00},\lambda_{01}$ aren't really variables the shifting operator works on.
+Applying the shifting operation doesn't really make sense here since $\lambda_{00}$ and $\lambda_{01}$ are not variables the shifting operator acts on.
 However, if we multiply by $\lambda_{10}\lambda_{11}$ or what respective factor is in front of the shift, all is well since this takes the place of the $\lambda_{00},\lambda_{01}$, which are now gone:

-This may not seem necessary, but it makes the expression shorter to write, which we shall see is very helpful when writing down these formulas, which will get more and more complex. \end{remark}
+We will use this notation and shifting rule when deriving the general expression for $\beta_j$ and $\alpha_j$. \end{remark}

 Plugging in for $\lambda_{j0}$ and $\lambda_{j1}$ gives the expression